AlexChesser/tech-interview-prep-course/interview-study-syllabus.md

   * 40 to 100 hours prep.
 You MUST study.
 Consider it a marathon it is a LOT of work.
   * **FOR CODING INTERVEW**:
     * know syntax of languages, java/python/ruby/go/C#?
+      * Uber is known to hire across any language (reported in recent tech talk/hiring night)
     * know how memory mangement works
     * know common libraries and how THEY manage memory
     * Object Oriented Design